 - the Friedrich Wassermann Award for senior scientists demonstrating a long standing contribution to the field

-- the Young Investigator Awards for Basic Science, Clinical Research and Public Health – aimed at rising stars in Europe
+- the New Investigator Awards for Basic Science, Clinical Research and Public Health – aimed at rising stars in Europe

 The EASO General Council fundamentally amended the EASO bylaws, changing it from an individual member association to a country member association (similar to a federation)